Motorhome Iceland > Blog > How Much is Gas in Iceland? A 2026 Update

 • There are exceptionally high taxes on gas in Iceland.
 This is not just because of VAT, special excise tax, etc., but also because of our passion for protecting the environment (hence our carbon tax).

-The Most Affordable Gas Stations Based On Location
+The Most Affordable Gas Stations Based on Location

 Below is a cheat sheet to all the gas stations with some of the cheapest gas in Iceland: